Make cities and human settlements inclusive, safe, resilient and sustainable

 Supporting Evidence

-The Old Botany building, pictured above, built in 1887 is the oldest building on campus whose exterior has not been altered over the years.
-It was designed by College Architect F. L. Olds in the “Richardsonian Romanesque” style he also used in Old Engineering and the Armory.
+Old Botany (pictured below) – Built in 1887, it is the oldest building on campus whose exterior has not been altered over the years.
+It was designed by College Architect F. L. Olds in the “Richardsonian Romanesque” style that he also used in the Old Engineering building and the Armory.
 The most notable features are the large semicircular window on the east facade, eyelid dormers and terra cotta ornamentation on the ridge of the roof.
 The building first housed botany laboratories and had greenhouses attached and a formal garden in front, laid out by students in 1861.
 The interior is considerably altered and today is used for administrative offices.

-- Shaver’s Creek Environmental Center provides free public access to an aviary, herpetarium, indoor bird-watching station, ponds, pollinator gardens, interpretive environmental learning, trails for hiking, spots for picnicking, and more.
+Shaver’s Creek Environmental Center – Shaver’s Creek provides free public access to an aviary, herpetarium, indoor bird-watching station, ponds, pollinator gardens, interpretive environmental learning, trails for hiking, spots for picnicking, and more.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.